1991–92 Philadelphia Flyers season

-The 1991–92 Philadelphia Flyers season was the team's 25th season in the National Hockey League (NHL).
+The 1991–92 Philadelphia Flyers season was the franchise's 25th season in the National Hockey League (NHL).
 The Flyers hosted the 43rd NHL All-Star Game.
 They missed the Stanley Cup playoffs for the third consecutive season.

 Regular season

 Ron Hextall at the 1992 Flyers Wives Carnival.

 Prior to the 1991–92 season, the Flyers acquired Rod Brind'Amour and Dan Quinn from the St. Louis Blues in exchange for Murray Baron and Flyers captain Ron Sutter.
 Brind'Amour led the Flyers in goals (33), assists (44) and points (77) in his first season with the club.
 Rick Tocchet was named team captain to replace Sutter.
 As the Flyers continued to flounder, Paul Holmgren was fired in December and replaced by Bill Dineen, father of Flyer Kevin Dineen.
 On February 19, the Flyers and the Pittsburgh Penguins made a major five-player deal which featured Tocchet – who never grew comfortably into the role of captain – heading to Pittsburgh and Mark Recchi coming to Philadelphia.
 Recchi recorded 27 points in his first 22 games as a Flyer, but the team missed the playoffs for the third consecutive year, due in large part to an awful road record (10–26–4).

 With Brind'Amour and Quinn in the fold to create more offense, plus a healthy Hextall in net, the Flyers still got off to an 0–3–1 start.
 After a 4–2 win over New Jersey, the club awakened, trading roughly two wins for every loss and climbing to 8–8–1 following back-to-back 3–1 wins over the Edmonton Oilers and Montreal Canadiens in mid-November.